magro/kryo-serializers/README.markdown

 * SubListSerializers - serializer for lists created via List#subList(int, int)
 * SynchronizedCollectionsSerializer - for synchronized Collections and Maps created via Collections.synchronized*.
 * UnmodifiableCollectionsSerializer - for unmodifiable Collections and Maps created via Collections.unmodifiable*.
+* CharsetSerializer - for some of the java.nio.charset.Charset classes which are not public - for example UTF-8, UTF-16, UTF-16BE, UTF-16LE, ISO_8859_1*.

 * cglib/CGLibProxySerializer - serializer for CGLib proxies
 * guava/ImmutableListSerializer - serializer for guava-libraries' ImmutableList
 * guava/ImmutableSetSerializer - serializer for guava-libraries' ImmutableSet
 * guava/ImmutableMapSerializer - serializer for guava-libraries' ImmutableMap
 * guava/ImmutableMultimapSerializer - serializer for guava-libraries' ImmutableMultimap
 * jodatime/JodaDateTimeSerializer - serializer for joda's DateTime
 * jodatime/JodaIntervalSerializer - serializer for joda's Interval
 * jodatime/JodaLocalDateSerializer - serializer for joda's LocalDate
 * jodatime/JodaLocalDateTimeSerializer - serializer for joda's LocalDateTime
 * protobuf/ProtobufSerializer - serializer for protobuf GeneratedMessages
 * wicket/MiniMapSerializer - serializer for wicket's MiniMap

 # Usage
 To be able to use the serializers you have to add the jar to your classpath.
 If your build tool support maven repositories you can use this dependency:

     <dependency>
         <groupId>de.javakaffee</groupId>
         <artifactId>kryo-serializers</artifactId>
         <version>0.37</version>
     </dependency>

 It's available in maven central, so you don't need an additional repository definition.
 If you're managing the classpath differently you can get the jar from the downloads section or [download from maven central](http://repo1.maven.org/maven2/de/javakaffee/kryo-serializers/).

 After that's done you can register the custom serializers at the kryo instance.
 The following code snippet shows how this is done for serializers that can be registered statically (directly for a known class).

     kryo.register( Arrays.asList( "" ).getClass(), new ArraysAsListSerializer() );
     kryo.register( Collections.EMPTY_LIST.getClass(), new CollectionsEmptyListSerializer() );
     kryo.register( Collections.EMPTY_MAP.getClass(), new CollectionsEmptyMapSerializer() );